JosephNaberhaus/agnostic/tool/generator/README.md

     - They contain metadata about the node that the language-specific generators can use.
     - Their properties are all pointers because the metadata properties often create reference loops.

+It also generates the mappers for each package.
+Mappers are basically just a wrapper around a type switch.
+The main difference is that mappers force you to be exhaustive.
+If you add a new node you will get a compile time error until you handle the new node.

 ## Updating the AST

 To add something to the AST and Code nodes you will make an update to the [spec](./spec).
 When you're finished, just run `just gen` at the root of this repo.